Wassaf001/Wassaf001/README.md

 ## About Me

-- 🔭 I'm currently working on CogniBrowse-Android Web Browser.
+- 🔭 I'm currently working on an Android Web Browser.
 - 🌱 I'm currently pursuing Computer Engineering.
 - 👯 I'm looking to collaborate on anything that is challenging.
 - 💬 Ask me about development.